 Iterable's default link tracking domain is users may see this domain in your messages (for example, when hovering over a example.com represents your root domain).

-Whatever custom link tracking domain you choose, Iterable will host it (so that it can track links, etc.).
-Because of this, you'll need to configure your DNS for this domain (as shown below).
+Whatever custom link tracking domain you choose, Iterable will host it.
+Because of this, you'll need to configure your DNS for this domain (as described below).

-- Link destinations may implement HSTS, which requires that incoming requests use HTTPS.
+Sites you link to may implement HSTS, which requires incoming requests to use HTTPS.
 You should enable HTTPS for the initial request from your user's browser to your link tracking domain, and also for the tracking domain's redirect to the intended link destination.

 At your link tracking domain, Iterable hosts files related to your mobile deep linking configuration: HTTPS is a security best practice, and should be used whenever possible.
 Your users expect it.